 James Balog was once a skeptic about climate change.
 But through his Extreme Ice Survey, he discovers undeniable evidence of our changing planet.
 In Chasing Ice, Balog deploys revolutionary time-lapse cameras to capture a multi-year record of the world’s changing glaciers.
 His hauntingly beautiful videos compress years into seconds and capture ancient mountains of ice in motion as they disappear at a breathtaking rate.

-The second documentary Last Call at the Oasis, about the world water crisis, will screen on March 19 at 7PM in the Overby Center Auditorium.
+The second documentary Last Call at the Oasis, about the world water crisis, screened on March 19 at 7PM in the Overby Center Auditorium.
 This powerful documentary opens our eyes to the intensifying, world-wide water shortage.

-The Earth Day lecture by University of Wisconsin-Madison Rachel Carson Professor of English Rob Nixon examines Slow Violence, Environmental Activism, and the Arts on April 22 at 7PM in the Overby Center Auditorium.
+The Earth Day lecture by University of Wisconsin-Madison Rachel Carson Professor of English Rob Nixon examined Slow Violence, Environmental Activism, and the Arts on April 22 at 7PM in the Overby Center Auditorium.